Ujvala20/codsoft-task2/README.md

 Trains a regression model to predict movie ratings

-Evaluates performance using common metrics
+Evaluates the model using standard performance metrics

 Technologies Used